rust-lang/rust-wiki-backup/Running-a-Tinderbox.md

+Note: This information is out of date and tinderbox is no longer our preferred build automation

 Running a tinderbox is very simple:

 * Get a rust build environment working first.
 Like, get your own system through 'make check'